 What’s the easiest “safe” sofa style to match most homes?

-Transitional track-arm or a simple Lawson, because they blend modern and classic cues.
+A transitional track-arm or a simple Lawson, because both blend modern and classic cues without feeling too specific.

 Is a Chesterfield always formal?

-No. Upholstery and leg profile can shift it from traditional to modern.
+No. Upholstery, leg profile, and surrounding decor can shift it from traditional to more relaxed or modern.

 How do I know if a sofa is too low for my parents?

-If standing up requires rocking forward or pushing hard from a deep, soft seat, prioritize a higher, more supportive seat and usable arms .
+If standing up requires rocking forward or pushing hard out of a deep, soft seat, it is worth looking at slightly higher, more supportive options.

 Are deep seats bad?